 - Endovascular embolization is a treatment where a catheter is inserted into a major artery and threaded through the body to the site of the aneurysm.
 Detachable coils are passed through the catheter and then released into the aneurysm.
 The coils fill the aneurysm, block it from circulation, and cause the blood to clot, decreasing the chances of rupture or other future complications.

-- Author: Robert Spetzler, MD
+- Reviewed by: Robert Spetzler, MD